Skip to main content

 Editor’s Insight

-The Bertucci 11134 DX3 Plus is the kind of item that typifies this video’s selection philosophy — something specific enough to have a clear use case, well-made enough to represent the quality ceiling for its price tier, and carry-friendly enough to not require justification every morning.
-Items at this level tend to stay in the kit: they survive the rotation process that weeds out the gear that seemed great in a YouTube review but felt wrong in daily use.
+The edc #everydaycarry #gear #worksharp #bigidesign is the kind of item that typifies this video’s selection philosophy — something specific enough to have a clear use case, well-made enough to represent the quality ceiling for its price tier, and carry-friendly enough to not require justification every morning.
+The EDC community has developed a reliable signal for gear at this level: it tends to stay in the kit.
+Items that don’t earn their carry weight get rotated out; the ones that survive are the ones that keep solving problems without creating new ones.

-The G-Shock GA700UC- 3A rounds out this lineup with a complementary carry need.
+The EDC Keys represents a different but complementary carry need — the kind of coverage that makes multi-item videos useful even when you already have most categories covered.
 A well-assembled EDC kit isn’t static; it responds to changing contexts, seasons, and daily requirements.
-Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing — not more gear, just better gear in the right category.
+Adding one well-chosen item from this list might be exactly the adjustment your carry has been missing.

-The target audience for a HICONSUMPTION video is someone who thinks about their carry with intentionality but doesn’t want to spend hours cross-referencing forums.
-They have a sense of what they already carry well and what gaps exist — maybe the bag situation is sorted but the light situation isn’t, or the knife is dialed in but the wallet is a decade-old billfold stuffed with receipts.
+The target audience for a Best Damn EDC video is someone who thinks about their carry with intentionality but isn’t a full-time gear reviewer.
+They have a sense of what they already use well and what gaps exist — maybe the bag situation is sorted but the light situation isn’t, or the knife is dialed in but the wallet is a ten-year-old billfold stuffed with receipts.
 Videos like this one work as a prioritization tool: here are several options worth knowing about, with enough context to understand which problems they solve and whether those problems match yours.

 Everyday carry gear earns its keep over time.
 Unlike a gadget you buy for a specific project and shelve, carry items accumulate use history — the wear on a leather wallet, the scratches on a titanium pry bar, the fading on a knife’s pocket clip tell a story of actual use.
-The items in this video, like most of what HICONSUMPTION covers, are chosen for durability as much as function.
-Spending well once costs less than replacing cheap gear twice a year — that math compounds over a lifetime of carrying.
+The items in this video, like most of what Best Damn EDC covers, are chosen for durability as much as function.
+Spending $60 on a well-made carry item you’ll use daily for five years costs less per use than spending $20 on something you’ll replace twice a year.
+That math compounds over a lifetime of carrying.

-With 11 items covered, this video functions as a useful reference — enough options to find something relevant regardless of where your current kit has gaps.
-HICONSUMPTION doesn’t pad their roundups; if something made the cut, there’s a reason.
-Watch the full video for the hands-on context that text descriptions can’t capture: how something feels in hand, how it wears, whether the construction lives up to the spec sheet.
-Those details make the difference between a product that sounds good on paper and one you’ll actually carry every morning.
+With 9 items covered, this video functions as a useful roundup — enough options to find something relevant regardless of where your current kit has gaps.
+Best Damn EDC doesn’t pad these videos; if something made the cut, there’s a reason.
+Watch the full video for the hands-on context that text descriptions can’t fully capture: how something feels in hand, how it opens or deploys, whether the clip sits flush or prints through a pocket.
+Those details make the difference between a product that sounds good on paper and one you’ll actually reach for every morning.

 Closing Remarks

-Big thanks to HICONSUMPTION for the consistent, editorial-quality EDC and lifestyle gear coverage.
+Big thanks to Best Damn EDC for the consistent, hands-on EDC coverage.
 If you found something worth adding to your kit, drop a comment below — what’s currently in your pockets, what problem you’re trying to solve, or which item from this video caught your eye.
 We read every comment.
-Subscribe to HICONSUMPTION on YouTube for gear coverage that goes wide on the lifestyle side and deep on the EDC essentials.
+Subscribe to Best Damn EDC on YouTube for regular gear coverage that’s grounded in real-world use.

 Disclosure: Some links on this page are affiliate links.
 If you purchase through them, we may earn a small commission at no additional cost to you.

-By Bags, Gadgets, Pocket Dump, Tools, Video
+By Fashion, Gadgets, Pocket Dump, Tools, Video

 Video Overview